Memory Mechanism

 - the same time period

-- the same review thread
+- the same diagnosis thread

 Without memory, the system forces users to restate context repeatedly.

-| Memory type | Purpose |
+| Memory type | Purpose | Typical content |

-| Conversation memory | keep the immediate thread coherent across turns |
+| Working memory | keep the current thread coherent across turns | confirmed object, time range, current task, next step, open issues |

 3. What memory improves